 3. Knowledge-based social and economic conditions and the development of the infrastructural background essential for the prosperity of the space sector.

-The space strategy includes our flagship projects for the coming years, including the development of Hungarian satellite and ground segment capabilities, as well as an ambitions astronaut program.
-The Hungarian to Orbit (HUNOR) program aims at sending a Hungarian astronaut to the International Space Station by 2024, equipped with a wide range of Hungarian technological devices and scientific experiments to be performed on board.
+The space strategy includes our flagship projects for the coming years, including an ambitions research astronaut program.
+The Hungarian to Orbit (HUNOR) program aims at sending a Hungarian astronaut to the International Space Station by 2025, equipped with a wide range of Hungarian technological devices and scientific experiments to be performed on board.

-Another area of interest is education: we are currently working on establishing a post-graduate education program with a broader space-qualification involving 17 Hungarian universities, that would enable students pursue horizontal space studies, involving STEM courses, as well as legal and economic subjects related to space.
+Another area of interest is education: we have established a post-graduate education program, called UniSpace Programme, with a broader space-qualification involving 21 Hungarian universities, that enable students pursue horizontal space studies, involving STEM courses, as well as legal and economic subjects related to space.